 To summarize: an over-supply of new ventures in conjunction with a limited outlook on lucrative returns of investment is making the entire legal industry thirsty for cash.

 This shouldn’t feel like a hangover.
-More deals means more activity and attention for the legal sector.
-Cheaper startups make more attractive acquisition targets for incumbents resulting in quicker not higher returns of investment.
+More deals mean more activity and attention for the legal sector.
+Cheaper startups make more attractive acquisition targets for incumbents resulting in quicker, not higher returns of investment.
 Increased competition for cash may actually produce more sturdy and diverse types of Legal Tech.
 Maybe these companies will broaden their horizons and not have such a strict view on what Legal Tech is supposed to be and who they should sell it to.

 Here’s where Legalcomplex can help.
 Legalpioneer Recon (from Reconnaissance) is our next project in support of startups striving to succeed.
 We check if your company name is already used by any of the over 4000 startups in our database.
 You can match your concept against them and see if you are unique.
 Find out how many competitors you have and how much funding they have.
 Connect with like-minded companies and maybe partner with them.
 If you want this now, let us know here.